KristofferC/PGFPlotsX.jl/docs/src/man/axislike.md

 ### PolarAxis

-A `PolarAxis` plot data on a polar grid.
+A `PolarAxis` plots data on a polar grid.

 Example: